-Editor's note: The NFL playoffs are fast approaching, and to help China Daily readers get a grip on what is happening, popular analyst Ron Jaworski, who played 17 years in the NFL and earned All-Pro honors and a Super Bowl berth with the Philadelphia Eagles, will provide insight into this crucial part of the exciting sport.
+The NFL playoffs are fast approaching, and to help China Daily fans get a grip on what is happening, popular analyst Ron Jaworski, who played 17 years in the NFL and earned All-Pro honors and a Super Bowl berth with the Philadelphia Eagles, will provide insight into this crucial part of the exciting game.
 Jaworski, who works for ESPN and has his own radio shows, introduces himself to his new audience today.

 I visited China this August for the first time, and took away great memories of diverse and fascinating culture.

 Just as importantly, I came away with first-hand knowledge of just how well American football is positioned to develop into a sport China will embrace as passionately as America has for more than 100 years.

 That visit gave rise to this new column, which I am privileged and honored to offer the readers of China Daily as an ongoing discussion of this great game.

 First, a little about myself.
 My life has revolved entirely around football.
 I grew up in Buffalo, New York, then accepted a full scholarship to play quarterback at Youngstown State University.
 That led me to the NFL, where my career as a professional reached its peak when I led the Philadelphia Eagles to the Super Bowl in 1981.

 Since retiring from the NFL after 17 years, I've made football the center of my business ventures.
 I broadcast and comment for ESPN, have my own radio shows, and have been a team owner in the United States' only other professional football league — the Arena Football League — since 2004.
 My Philadelphia Soul won the AFL championship in 2008 and played in the title game this past season.

 I'll use this column to give you my thoughts on both leagues.